Standards-Based Grading Frequently Asked Questions

 How will GPA be determined for my High School student?

-Does a score of “1” on a standard mean that my child will fail the course?
+Does a final score of “1” on a standard mean that my child will fail the course?

-How does standards-based grading prepare students for college and careers?
+How does standards-based grading prepare students for college and/or careers that students choose beyond high school?

 What are the big ideas of standards-based grading?